 First and foremost, graphic design is a creative profession.
 As the name implies, graphic designers are tasked to create specific, on-demand designs.
 These designs usually involve website layouts, posters, interface specifics, and so on.
 As you can probably tell, the profession involves a wide spectrum of possible tasks - they usually depend on the company that the designer works for.

 A big part of how to become a graphic designer is understanding, that you’ll have two big options work-wise: either you work in a company, or as a freelancer.
 This is one of the main perks of the specialty – you can choose whether you want to be a part of a team or work solo.
 Because of this, you might notice that some of the requirements differ when we start talking about the essential graphic design skills – but more on that later.

 Whether you work solo or in a company, one thing’s for sure – people who want to learn graphic design should also pay a lot of attention to their communication skills.
 No matter what type of a graphic designer you might choose to be, you will always have to be able to negotiate your ideas with a client, find a compromise and, naturally, fulfill your end of the bargain.

-So, with that, we now have some basic information about the course laid out for us.
-Let’s move on and answer the main question about the main requirements to get the job.
+So, with that, you now have some basic information about the course laid out.
+But what about the main requirements to get the job?

 How to Become a Graphic Designer?